umami-ware/acrode-cookie-notice/README.md

 If you want to overwrite the default CSS styling create a `front.css` file in `wp-content/acrode/acrode-cookie-notice`.
 You can place your custom CSS code for styling the frontend layout of the cookie notice in this file.
 To keep the plugin as lightweight as possible, the default `front.css` will not be loaded anymore - so its necessary to handle the complete styling of cookie notice in this file.

-## :postbox:&nbsp; Have a question?
+## :mailbox:&nbsp; Have a question?
 Want to chat?
 Ran into a problem?

 We are happy to get your emails in our official [Microsoft Teams channel](mailto:fc8035ad.acrode.com@de.teams.ms)!
 Obviously you can always **reach out to us directly** via the [Acrode twitter account](https://twitter.com/Acrode_UW).

-## :bug:&nbsp; Found a bug?
+## :beetle:&nbsp; Found a bug?
 Missing a specific feature?

 Feel free to **file a new issue** with a respective title and description on the the :octocat: [GitHub Issue Tracker](https://github.com/umami-ware/cookie-notice/issues) repository for this project.
 If you already found a solution to your problem, **we would love to review your pull request**!